KDKHD/heroku-express-react-template/README.md

 MongoDB connection.

-## Heroku easy deply
+## Heroku easy deploy

 Post build script included.
-Push project and Express and react are both deployed.
+Push project -> Express and react are both deployed.

 ## How to run